lipex360x/ecoleta/README.md

 #### :zap: Setup

-Clone this repository, run `npm i && npm run dev:server` for backend path and `npm i && npm run start` for frontend path.
-If you prefer, install all dependencies using `yarn`

-Check more details of this project in the back-end and front-end folders
+Check more details to start this project in the back-end and front-end folders

 :pushpin: Tips: for easier navigation by gihub, consider installing the [Octotree](https://chrome.google.com/webstore/detail/octotree-github-code-tree/bkhaagjahfmjljalopjnoealnfndnagc) plugin

 ---

-#### :zap: Backend
+#### :zap: Backend Technologies

-* Packages and Tecnologies
 ```json
   Express
   Typescript